 This design shop and gallery features arts and crafts from local artisans.
 You’ll find a wide array of pottery, sculptures, paintings, handcrafted jewelry, glass and ceramic art, and more.
 (Note: Sadly, this once popular spot has now permanently closed.)

-Beaches in Aruba Near Cruise Port
+Best Beaches Near the Aruba Cruise Port

 Eagle Beach